 Replacing Text with Images

-If you have a whitepaper with useful facts about your industry knowledge, instead of including it as only a .pdf file, create a blog or service page to complement the whitepaper.
+This goes for any documents you plan to include on your site.
+If you have a whitepaper with useful facts about your industry knowledge, instead of including it as a PDF file, create a blog or service page to complement the whitepaper.
 The content can then be crawled by Google and help your ranking.

 Non Standard Icons